SNUDerek/language_detection/README.md

 this is an example of a basic transformer encoder (BERT-style) classifier trained on the language identification (LID) task.

-the obvious solution would be to take a pretrained multilingual encoder and fine-tune it on my dataset, (*and the smart alec way would be to make a function that calls GPT-4 with a prompt asking to identify a language*) but i thought that was against the spirit of the assignment, so i implemented and trained my own solution according to my own self-imposed guidelines:
+the obvious solution would be to take a pretrained multilingual encoder and fine-tune it on my dataset (*and the smart alec way would be to make a function that calls GPT-4 with a prompt asking to identify a language*), but i thought that was against the spirit of the assignment, so i implemented and trained my own solution according to my own self-imposed guidelines:

 - i wanted the implementation to be non-trivial and educational
     - trained on WiLI-2018, a large dataset with 235,000 total paragraphs in 235 languages